Working with the SecurityFramework

 openssl genrsa -aes256 -traditional -out privatekey.pem 2048

-To add signatures to PLCnext Engineer libraries via command line, the plcncli deploy command needs additional parameters.
+To add a signature via command line, the plcncli deploy command needs additional parameters:

 1. Add the --sign parameter to activate signing in general.

-2. Add private key, certificate and certificate chain from the signing authority;
+2. Add a private key, a certificate and optionally a certificate chain from a signing authority.

 If not set, the command line will request the password when required.